Debt relief orders and possession

 Variation of possession orders during the DRO

-If a tenant is subject to a possession order suspended on condition of payment of rent arrears listed in an undischarged DRO, they can apply to the court to vary the order so that payment of the arrears is no longer a condition of the possession order (see the Varying or postponing a possession order page for more information on how to apply for a variation of the order).
+If a tenant is subject to a possession order suspended on condition of payment of rent arrears listed in an undischarged DRO, they can apply to the court to vary the order so that payment of the arrears is no longer a condition of the possession order.

 Secured and excluded debts